MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/asp-net-troubleshoot-no-data.md

 ## Performance impact when Application Insights is enabled

-Enabling Application Insights SDK in your application can sometimes lead to performance issues, such as high CPU usage, memory leaks, thread leaks, or TCP port exhaustion.
-These issues often stem from the application leaking `Microsoft.ApplicationInsights.Extensibility.TelemetryConfiguration` objects.
-Each leaked instance creates two additional threads, which can lead to an increase in the process's thread count over time.
-If you notice a growing number of threads, it's crucial to check for leaks of [TelemetryConfiguration](https://learn.microsoft.com/dotnet/api/microsoft.applicationinsights.extensibility.telemetryconfiguration?view=azure-dotnet) objects.
+Enabling Application Insights SDK in your application may occasionally lead to performance issues, such as high CPU usage, memory leaks, thread leaks, or TCP port exhaustion.
+These issues commonly originate from the application leaking `Microsoft.ApplicationInsights.Extensibility.TelemetryConfiguration` objects.
+Each leaked instance creates two additional threads, which leading to a continual increase in the process's thread count over time.
+If you observe a growing number of threads, it's crucial to check for leaks of [TelemetryConfiguration](https://learn.microsoft.com/dotnet/api/microsoft.applicationinsights.extensibility.telemetryconfiguration?view=azure-dotnet) objects.

 ### Common causes of TelemetryConfiguration leaks